prachigauriar/URLMock/README.md

    resets UMKMockURLProtocol’s expectations to their original state.
 It does not change whether verification is enabled.

-   If you’re using XCTest, the ideal place to do this is in your test cases’s `-setUp` (or `-tearDown`) method.
+   If you’re using XCTest, the ideal place to do this is in your test case’s `-setUp` (or `-tearDown`) method.

         - (void)setUp